jestem00/Tezos-On-chain-NFT/README.md

 Objkt.com currently does not recognize artifactUri strings longer than 254 characters.
 Any token exceeding this limitation needs to contact Objkt.com directly and request the limitation be removed for their collection.

+Current contract includes proposed Parent/Child relationship.
+These do not affect performance but can be deleted if desired.

 Attribution appreciated but not required.
 Either way, if you end up using this contract I would love to hear about it.
 I look forward to seeing the growth of Tezos on-chain art.